cesarbm03/cesarbm03.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the <a href="https://www.uottawa.ca/fr">University of Ottawa</a> under the supervision of
+I am a PhD candidate at the <a href="https://www.uottawa.ca/fr">University of Ottawa</a> under the supervision of
 <a href="http://www.normalesup.org/~henry/">Simon Henry</a>.
 My research interest revolve around the following topics:
  <ul>
   <li>Higher categories</li>